xalaida/laravel-nuxt-docker/README.md

 Feel free to explore it, there are some useful commands for comfortable development.

 #### Aliases
-Also, there are _aliases.sh_ file which you can apply with command:
+Also, there is _aliases.sh_ file which you can apply with command:
 ```
 source aliases.sh
 ```